Bausch + Lomb Allergiflash eye drops

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-Eye pain, blurred vision, burning, stinging, and eye irritation
+· Eye pain, blurred vision, burning sensation, stinging, eye irritation

-Conjunctivitis, eye swelling and inflammation of the eyelids, eye redness, watery eyes, and itchy eyes;
+· Conjunctivitis, swelling of the eyes and inflammation of the eyelids, redness of the eye, watering of the eyes, and itchy eyes;

-Rash, skin redness, and a systemic allergic reaction that may be serious and manifest as sudden swelling of the face and neck or sudden malaise with a drop in blood pressure and difficulty breathing.
-In this case, stop treatment immediately and contact your doctor.
+· Rash, skin redness, systemic allergic reaction which may be serious and manifest as sudden swelling of the face and neck or sudden malaise with drop in blood pressure and breathing difficulties.
+In this case, stop treatment immediately and inform your doctor.

-Palpitations.
-If you have severe damage to the cornea (the transparent layer at the front of the eye), phosphates may, in very rare cases, cause vision problems due to calcium accumulation during treatment (clouding) (see section 2 "Warnings and precautions").
+If you have severe damage to the cornea (the clear layer at the front of the eye), phosphates may, in very rare cases, cause vision disturbances due to calcium build-up during treatment (clouding) (see section 2 “Warnings and precautions”).

 Reporting of side effects